-When you send a text message to one of your customers or users TextPower tries to make it as simple as possible.
+When you send a text message TextPower tries to make it as simple as possible.
 You send it to us and we do the rest.

 In reality, though, it’s not simple at all as there are many steps along the way.
-One of the key pieces of information required is knowing which carrier (AT&T, Verizon Wireless, etc.) provides the service for that number so that we can properly route the message to that carrier.
+One of the key pieces of information required is knowing which carrier (AT&T, Verizon Wireless, etc.) provides the service for that number.
+We need that so we can properly route the message to that carrier.
 Without it there’s no way for the message to reach its destination.

 What is a lookup?

 There are essentially two ways for TextPower to obtain the carrier to which that number is assigned.
-If the user sends a text message to us with a keyword, for example, the carrier information is included in the contents of the message.
-We capture that information and store it in our own database (technically called a “cache”) so that when you later tell us to send a message to that number we have the information.
+If the user opts-in by sending a text message to us with a keyword, we get the carrier info.
+It is sent to us in the contents of the message.
+We store that information in our own database (a “cache”).
+When you tell us to send a message to that number we don’t have to lookup the carrier info.

 Virtually all of the cellular phone companies in the country participate in what is known as the National Cellular Database.
 Even most rural cellular carriers and Google Voice numbers are available through this database.
 This centralized and master compilation contains not only the number for every cell phone, it also has the information about which carrier services it.
 The lookup process accesses this database and retrieves the carrier information.
 At that point the information is stored in the cache and used in the same way that it is used when the information is obtained by the mobile user sending a text to our system.